zhongh3/cookie_manager/README.md

 - Zhong Hua (A0159321J)
 - Zhong Xinyue (A0191376X)

-In this Chrome extension, we implemented four policies that can be toggled by the user.
+In this Chrome extension, we implemented four cookie policies that can be toggled by the user.
+It provided user the flexibility to enhance the cookie management and prevent cookie related attacks.

 - Policy 1: Isolate HTTP and HTTPS Cookies
 - Policy 2: Prevent Cookie Overwriting (path)